theGDM/Book-Your-Hotel/README.md

 # Book Your Hotel
-`Book Your Hotel is a full-stack website that is inspired from booking.com, that helps you to find and book hotels at any place in the world.
- It is made using one of most popular front-end library i.e. React. `
+`Book Your Hotel is a full-stack website that is inspired by booking.com, which helps you to find and book hotels at any place in the world.
+It is made using one of the most popular front-end libraries i.e. React.js. `

 ## Features
 - User can choose any destination and duration for his/her stay.
-- Also user has the ability to select any date-range, and other options like, number of adults, </br> number of children and number of rooms for his/her stay.
+- Also user has the ability to select any date range, and other options like the number of adults, the number of children, and the number of rooms for his/her stay.
-- User friendly UI.
+- User-friendly UI.
 - Image carousel feature.
-- Responsive to various screen layouts such as mobile, laptop, tablet, PC.
+- Responsive to various screen layouts such as mobile, laptop, tablet, and PC.
 - Authorization and authentication features.

 ## Tech Stack